dreesq/serpent/docs/client/introduction.md

 # Introduction

-The client component eases communication between client ad server and also provides useful helpers such as the debug console.
+The client component eases communication between client and server and also provides useful helpers such as the debug console.

 #### Setup

-Client does not include any dependency but require `axios` and `socket.io-client`, if used, to must be passed to the instance constructor.
+Client does not include any dependency but requires `axios` and `socket.io-client`, if used, to be passed to the constructor options.

-You may install the latest version of the client using ``npm install @dreesq/serpent``.
+You may install the latest version of the client using ``npm install @dreesq/serpent-client``.

-Once installed, you can ```import``` or direct include through script tag, the built package.
+Once installed, you can ```import``` or directly include through script tag the built package.

 ```js
 import Serpent from '@dreesq/serpent-client';